mochi-hpc/mochi-doc/docs/source/general/01_mpi.rst

 the progress loop from running.

-If the RPC handlers execute in the same ES as :code:`margo_init`, and MPI call that blocks the main ES will prevent RPC handlers from running.
+If the RPC handlers execute in the same ES as :code:`margo_init`, an MPI call that blocks the main ES will prevent RPC handlers from running.
 A frequent mistake we see users make is initializing Margo with a dedicated progress loop (third argument of :code:`margo_init` set to 1), and RPC handlers running in the main ES (fourth argument set to 0), but block the main ES on